Get the FREE one-click dictionary software for Windows

 "Can you advance me some money?"

-"we have to advance clocks and watches when we travel eastward";
+"we have to advance clocks and watches when we travel eastward"

-Type of: advise, ameliorate, amend, assign, back up, better, climb, delegate, depute, designate, develop, displace, go, improve, increase, lend, loan, locomote, meliorate, mend, mount, move, propose, rise, set, suggest, support, travel, wax
+Type of: advise, ameliorate, amend, assign, back up, better, climb, delegate, depute, designate, develop, displace, go, improve, increase, lend, loan, locomote, meliorate, mend, mount, move, obtain, propose, rise, set, suggest, support, travel, wax

-Antonym: recede
+Antonym: back, drop off, recede

 Encyclopedia: Advance, NC